redsox2002/SREChallenge/Terraform/README.md

 # Scaling Up

-To scale up from 1 to x instances, simply update `ec2-machines.tf` file on line 2 where it says `count = "${var.count}"`.
-The default count is set to 1 in the `variables.tf` file so you can override this to how many instances you please.
+To scale up from 1 to x instances, simply update [ec2-machines.tf](https://github.com/redsox2002/SREChallenge/blob/master/Terraform/ec2-machines.tf) file on line 2 where it says [count = "${var.count}"](https://github.com/redsox2002/SREChallenge/blob/master/Terraform/ec2-machines.tf#L2).
+The default count is set to 1 in the [variables.tf](https://github.com/redsox2002/SREChallenge/blob/master/Terraform/variables.tf#L34) file so you can override this to how many instances you please.
 Terraform FTW!

 # Notes